pingcap/docs/tools/dm/dm-upgrade.md

     dm_master ansible_host=172.16.10.71 dm_master_port=8261
     ```

-2. Use DM-Ansible to perform rolling update on DM, Prometheus and Grafana.
+2. Use DM-Ansible to perform a rolling update on DM, Prometheus and Grafana.

 ## Upgrade to v1.0.0-133-g2f9fe82